 4. Responsibility of Prospective Contractor

 All prospective contractors shall be pre-qualified under the appropriate work category by the Vermont Agency of Transportation, Contract Administration.
-For this project a current annual prequalification is necessary.
+For this project a current annual pre-qualification is necessary.
 The contact for pre-qualification is Jon Winter, Tel: (802) 622-1267.
 Please note that applications for pre-qualification must be made at least 10 working days prior to the bid opening.

 The VERMONT AGENCY OF TRANSPORTATION “POLICIES AND PROCEDURES FOR PREQUALIFICATION, BIDDING, AND AWARD OF CONTRACTS”, latest edition, Sections 1-6 and 9 are hereby incorporated in these specifications and the contract by reference.
-Sections 1 through 6 shall not be subject to the changes to the definitions in the Special Provisions.
+Sections 1 through 6 shall not be subject to the changes to the definitions in the Notice to Bidders.

-The Method of Measurement and Basis of Payment for all contract items shall follow the Vermont Agency of Transportation’s (“VTrans”) 2018 Standard Specification for Construction, unless modified in these Contract Documents.
+The Method of Measurement and Basis of Payment for all contract items shall follow the Vermont Agency of Transportation’s (“VTrans”) 2024 Standard Specification for Construction, unless modified in these Contract Documents.